Lottery - Terms & Conditions

 Any complaints received by the GNAAS Lottery will be handled under the Charity’s Complaints Procedure.
 A copy of which is available upon request from the lottery office, or, can be viewed on our website www.greatnorthairambulance.co.uk

 If you wish to make a complaint regarding the weekly lottery then please contact:

 - Website – the ‘contact us’ area of the website

-- Post – Complaints and Appreciations, Great North Air Ambulance Service, The Imperial Centre, Grange Road, Darlington, DL1 5NQ.
+- Post – Complaints and Appreciations, Great North Air Ambulance Service, Progress House, Urlay Nook Road, Eaglescliffe, Stockton-on-Tees, TS16 0QB.